xfacta/Automotive-LCD-RPM-for-Arduino/README.md

 The shift light function is offloaded to another Arduino via PWM so the other Arduino can also use the LED strip for other functions such as warning lights.
 Only the `RPM_yellowline` to `RPM_redline range` is output, lower RPM values result in PWM = 0

-The sounds are offloaded to a Leonardo Tiny to avoid delays and allow one Tiny and speaker to srvice multiple other functions such as Speedo and Fuel/Temperature/OilPressure gauge.
+The sounds are offloaded to a Leonardo Tiny to avoid delays and allow one Tiny and speaker to srvice multiple other functions such as Speedo and Fuel/Temperature/OilPressure gauge warning sounds.